|

 and imported elements of just-in-time as practiced in either World Class

 manufacturing or Lean production.
-Without
+Without doubt

-productivity from the 1900’s to around the mid-1970’s.
+the 1900’s to around the mid-1970’s.
 At some point around this time however

-difficulties began to become better known in both accounting (10) and production
+difficulties began to become better known in both accounting (10) and

-planning (11), still the assurance that had allowed the reductionist
+production planning (11), still the assurance that had allowed the reductionist

 methodologies to succeed in the first place now began to look stubborn and